SeedInvest

 SeedInvest is an equity crowdfunding platform that connects startups with investors online.
 The company was founded in 2012 and launched in 2013.
 SeedInvest has focused on building liquidity in the platform by attracting high-net-worth individuals, family offices and venture capital firms.
 SeedInvest screens and vets deals before allowing them to take advantage of the JOBS Act exemption permitting General Solicitation.
 In September 2014 the company launched a partnership with Angel Investing website Gust.

 In October 2018, SeedInvest was acquired by peer-to-peer payment company Circle Internet Financial Ltd.

+In 2023, StartEngine, a U.S.-based equity crowdfunding platform, officially acquired assets of SeedInvest, from Pluto Holdings, LLC, an affiliate of Circle Internet Financial.